DCAF Case Manager

-Get started with the how-and-why of the project by checking out DCAF, checking out DCAF Case Manager Lisa's explanation of DCAF's business logic, looking at the design team's InVision prototype, and reading the
+Get started with the how-and-why of the project by checking out DCAF, checking out DCAF Case Manager Lisa's explanation of DCAF's business logic, reading the Code of Conduct, and reading the

 #dcaf_case_management channel on Slack.
 You can also check out a blog post about how we're using agile-ish and see some of the other buzz.

-The three co-leads on this project are @colinxfleming (rails and technical lead), @mebates (design and UI lead), and @adinneen (project manager and UX lead).
-We also have a large presence from DCAF actively consulting on this project, led by @lwaldsc and @nerdygirl537.
+The active co-leads on this project are @colinxfleming (rails and technical lead), and @mebates (design and UI lead).
+We also have a presence from DCAF actively consulting on this project, led by @lwaldsc and @nerdygirl537.
 Feel free to hit any of us up with questions about the project, we're nice!

 Contributing to this Project